ash-project/ash/documentation/tutorials/get-started-with-phoenix.md

 _This section is based the [Phoenix installation docs](https://hexdocs.pm/phoenix/installation.html).
 For more details go there._

-We first need to create a fresh phoenix project using the phoenix project generator.
+We first need to create a fresh Phoenix project using the Phoenix project generator.

 ```bash
 mix archive.install hex phx_new
 ```

-And then use the project generator.
+And then run the project generator. **NOTE: DO NOT run `mix ecto.create`** we will do this the Ash way later.

 ```bash
 mix phx.new phoenix_helpdesk